VIVelev/nujo/CONTRIBUTING.md

   - List vesions of your Python, NumPy and GarphViz

 ## Submiting code
-  - It is recommended to use [Visual Studio Code](https://code.visualstudio.com/)
   - All commits will be tested against flake8 linter, so make sure to abide by PEP8

 ### Commit messages